Join our Telegram channel (8000+ subscribers) for daily market analysis & trading tips: t.me/synapsetrading

 However, in 2017, we did not see any significant crash or correction, which have led many analysts to rethink the theory.

-Now, it is 2018, so should we be expecting a delayed crash, or are we experiencing a structural change in the markets?
+So, in 2019-2020, should we be expecting a delayed crash, or are we experiencing a structural change in the markets?